What To Do If You Are Injured In A Car Accident

 The seconds after a car crash are disorienting.
 Call law enforcement and report the collision along with your location.
 Some of the next steps include:

-- Evaluate whether you have suffered an injury; adrenaline can sometime mask pain and the severity of an injury.
+- Evaluate whether you have suffered an injury; adrenaline can sometimes mask pain and the severity of an injury.
 Are any passengers or others in another vehicle seriously injured or in need of immediate attention?
 Get any needed medical attention.

 - Take pictures of damage at the scene if possible and write down/draw how you remember the accident happening.